YAOS History

 In 1951 we found ourselves performing back at the Assembly Rooms for Tom Jones and remained there up until 1972 with South Pacific (also memorable for the unscheduled power cuts).

-Then another temporary home was kindly given to us at Yeovil College, allowing us to stage our 1973 production of Merrie England, followed in 1974 by Finian’s Rainbow.
+Then another temporary home was kindly given to us at Yeovil Technical College, where we staged our 1973 production of Merrie England, followed in 1974 by Finian’s Rainbow.

 The Johnson Hall, Yeovil